vectorize-io/hindsight-benchmarks/README.md

 This repository contains benchmark results for the Hindsight memory system and visualization tools to inspect the results.

+Explore the results yourself on the [Benchmarks Visualizer](https://benchmarks.hindsight.vectorize.io/)

 ## LongMemEval

 ### Overview